Warning: This post has more questions than answers, because we can’t find the answers until we ask the RIGHT questions.

 The answers to the above questions can inform our search for answers about how to increase the amount of money performers make for live performances.

-3 thoughts on “Where does the money come from?”
+Great post.
+A response: “Where does the nurturing come from?”

 I think this question really breaks down into two unrelated questions: